pubudusanjeewani/arcdp-2021-2024/ssci2025/README.md

 ## Note on Code Development

-**Generative AI** (ChatGPT) was used in developing the code for this project in tasks such as code generation.
+**Generative AI** (ChatGPT) was used in developing the code.
 However, the ideas, overall approach, and implementation are the result of the authors' contributions.

 ## Citations